 There are portions of rock walls and windows of the abbey, and foundations of other sections, and in the far distance on a hill, the Glastonbury Tor (Tower).
 Two thousand years ago, the area was an island, and about 300 BC a Celtic lake village was founded.
 Their legend placed an earth god here, where sea met land, and souls departed for the underworld.
 Later, Joseph of Arimathea, after placing Christ in the tomb, brought the Holy Grail here, augmenting many old tales of a special cup.
 His staff rooted, then blossomed into the Glastonbury thorn bush, when he thrust it into the ground.
 (Other stories have him and the boy Jesus building a daub and wattle church where the Lady Chapel later stood.
 It’s where Arthur and Guinevere’s graves lay before being despoiled by Henry.
 This area, with the island now called Avalon, is the first site of English Marian devotion.)

 The abbey burned in 1184, so another grander one was built, with very heavily ornamented Romanesque arches.
 The huge new church was enlarged, including a chapel to St. Thomas à Becket, murdered in Canterbury.
 Pilgrims came to pray, climbed the tor, bought goods, and filled local inns.
-The area’s wealth was second only to Westminster, and the abbot by then had a separate fine house, especially in relation to the poor monks.
-His house even had a special apartment made for King Henry II’s visit.
+The area’s wealth was second only to Westminster, and the abbot by then had a separate fine house, especially in relation to poor monks.
+His house even held a special apartment made for King Henry II’s visit.
 His kitchen remains today, with four fireplaces in each corner, and a huge ribbed ceiling curved upwards, making air holes.
 Today there is a museum and a chapel for St. Patrick, also once a visitor.

 In 1536, there were 800 monasteries; in 1541, none.
 The Church of England bought the demolished property ruins in 1907 and cares for it today.
 In July, services are on Tuesdays, says my booklet, and the Roman Catholics on Sunday afternoons.
 There is a photo of a procession past the shops in town, with vestments and banners.
 There are still pilgrims, more wearing Gore-Tex than homespun.